 As I look back over the three years of working on Trust, I see God’s hand everywhere—from providing contacts so I could write realistically, to giving me ideas so I could write period.
 Again and again He reminded me that He cares about my personal life, about my work, about a made-up story written by a teenage girl—about my precious brainchild who grew up to become not just a novel but also a published novel.
 Truly, I have a great God.

 (Note: If you’ve visited Trust and Deception‘s Pinterest board, you’ve seen that some pins include “book two” in the caption.
 Does Trust and Deception have a sequel?
 Not yet.
-I have lots of exciting ideas, but the time isn’t right to do anything with them yet.
-Maybe someday . . .)
+While there are lots of exciting ideas, I have other projects on my plate right now.
+Maybe someday. :))